raven-actions/publish-and-tag/README.md

 #### JavaScript (TypeScript) Action

-> This repository even uses it! `@vercel/ncc` supports TypeScript out of the box 😍 So, no need to include your `dist/` in the git.
+> This repository even uses it!
+So, no need to include your `dist/` in the git.

 The two important things you'll need to set in your action are the `main` field and the `build` script.
 Here's an example of a minimal `package.json` that will use `@vercel/ncc` to compile your action to `dist/index.js`, and update your `action.yml` or `action.yaml` file to use the `node24` runtime, and point `publish-and-tag` action at the compiled file.